-Innerbody.com, a HowToMedia Inc. website, is produced and managed by a dedicated small team based out of San Francisco, CA. We are passionate about using technology to transform how we learn about health and the human body.
+Innerbody.com, a HowToMedia Inc. website, is produced and managed by a dedicated team based in Downtown San Mateo, CA. We are passionate about using technology to transform how we learn about health and the human body.
 We are led by our CEO, Eric Rodriguez.

 We are grateful for the opportunity to work with the deeply knowledgeable Jill Weisenberger (MS, RD, CDE), who wrote InnerBody's nutrition guides.
 And a special thanks to Rachel Bajema at Bajema Studios for her excellent artistic work with us creating our new anatomy images.

 InnerBody is a for-profit website with a not-for-profit mindset and mission.
 We believe that it is very important for Internet users throughout the world to have access to up-to-date and accurate information in a medium that takes advantage of the latest technologies.
 While not every patient, student or classroom can afford anatomy textbooks or iPad applications, anyone with an Internet connection has access to a wealth of information on InnerBody free of charge.

 You see those advertisements at the top and to the right of most pages?
 Those ads help us cover all of the development, editing and design costs that it takes to keep InnerBody up and running.
 Since our inception, we have reinvested all of our proceeds back into the site to ensure you are getting the best experience possible.
 While everyone, including us, would prefer an ad-free Internet, those ads make it possible for us to continue improving our site without having to charge a monthly or yearly fee.
 (By the way, each year, we ask our users if they would prefer an ad-free option for a small monthly fee.
 And the reply we consistently hear is something to this effect: "No, keep InnerBody free.
 We don't mind the ads."
 If you feel differently, please let us know by filling in our Contact Form.)

 If you are a student citing one of our anatomy pages in a bibliography, here is some information we hope will be useful.